fereshtehaghaei/SQL-Challenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+Inspect the CSVs and sketch out an ERD (Entity Relationship Diagram)  of the tables.
 Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 #### Data Engineering